-The original file F can be viewed as a sequence (or stream) of data on the form $F = b_1b_2b_3b_4...etc.$, where each b_i in this stream can be viewed as an integer.
-In order to disperse this stream, we choose a set of n vectors, secret keys $(V_1, V_2, ..., V_n)$ each of length m.
-Theses keys have to meet certain (easily satisfiable) linear independence conditions (see [7] and [2] for details.)
+The original file F can be viewed as a sequence (or stream) of data on the form $F = b_1 b_2 b_3 b_4 \dots etc.$, where each b_i in this stream can be viewed as an integer.
+In order to disperse this stream, we choose a set of n vectors, secret keys (V_1, V_2, \dots, V_n) each of length m.
+Theses keys, of course, have to meet certain conditions (see Appendix-A for details).
 Let A{nm} be the array whose rows are the selected vectors.
 A represents a mapping from an m-dimensional space to an n-dimensional space, or in other words, from a sequence of m elements to another sequence of n elements.
-To disperse the file F, we simply map each sequence of m elements from F into a new sequence of n elements using the transformation A. Each element from the resulting sequence is sent to a different site and kept there.
+To disperse the file F, we simply map each sequence of m element from F into a new sequence of n elements using the transformation A. Each element from the resulting sequence is sent to a different site and kept there.
 So, for each m elements of F we send one element to each of the n sites.
 Therefore, to disperse the whole file F we will need to send $\frac{|F|}{m}$ elements to each of the n sites.

-Now, suppose that we want to reconstruct the original file F from the pieces dispersed as described above.
-This is done by reading any m of these pieces.^(d) Let the pieces be from sites $s_1, s_2, s_3, ..., s_m$.
-Let B{mm} be the array whose rows are $(V{s_1}, V{s_2}, V{s_3}, ..., V{s_m})$.
-Thus, B maps sequences of m elements from F into sequences of m elements, which by virtue of the dispersion step above, are kept at sites $s_1, s_2, s_3, ..., s_m$.
-To reconstruct the first melements of F we need simply to collect the first element from each of m different sites and use the appropriate inverse transformation $(T = B^{-1})$.
-Note that if the keys were appropriately chosen, such an inverse is guaranteed to exist.
+Now suppose that we want to reconstruct the original file F from the pieces dispersed as described above.
+This is done by reading any m of these pieces (if less than m pieces are available then the file cannot be reconstructed, and if more than m pieces are available then the use of any subset of m pieces will suffice).
+Let the pieces be from sites s1, s2, s3, ..., sm.
+Let B{mm} be the array whose rows are $(V{s1}, V{s2}, V{s3}, ..., V{sm})$.
+Thus, B maps sequences of melements from F into sequences of m elements, which by virtue of the dispersion step above, are kept at sites s1, s2, s3, ..., sm.
+Now, to reconstruct the first m elements of F we need simply to collect the first element from each of m different sites and use the appropriate inverse transformation $(T = B^{-1})$.
+Note that if the keys were appropriately chosen, such an inverse is guaranteed to exist (see Appendix-A for details).

-In SETH we decided to pick n = 4 and m = 2, so that F is dispersed into 4 different pieces and using no less than 2 of these pieces would be sufficient to reconstruct F. Moreover, we decided to represent F as a stream of hexadecimal digits, nibbles, (integers in the range [0..15]).
+In SETH we decided to pick n = 4 and m = 2, so that F is encrypted and dispersed into 4 different pieces and using no less than 2 of these pieces would be sufficient to reconstruct F. Moreover, we decided to represent F as a stream of hexadecimal digits, nibbles, (integers in the range [0..15]).
 Hence, each byte (8 bits) of F can be viewed as 2 nibbles and we use the IDA described above to produce 4 nibbles that are dispersed to the 4 different sites.
-This is illustrated in Figure 1.
+This is illustrated in Figure-2.
 It is to be noted, however, that the design techniques that we present in this paper are independent of the choices above and can be easily applied to any other choices.